The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 How can you get one?

-The 2021 Tesla Model 3 is red hot at the moment, both in terms of consumer interest and sales.
-In December 2020, it was the top selling car in the UK in any segment, including petrol and diesel cars!
+The 2023 Tesla Model 3 is red hot at the moment, both in terms of consumer interest and sales.

 Fortunately, supply is very good.
-Tesla is churning them out of their Freemont factory in California as fast as they can.
+Tesla has been churning them out of their Freemont factory in California as fast as they can for a while, and now supply is being increased further by shipments from Tesla’s new factories in China.
+There will also be supply from Berlin.

 - Go to theModel 3 page on the Tesla.com website